Causality-Based Scores Alignment in Explainable Data Management: CES and Resp Alignment

 \subsection{Alignment in the Absence of Exogenous Tuples}

-The proofs we gave for the non-alignment results obtained so far, those in Theorem \ref{theo:ces_resp_aligned}(b), appeal to the presence of exogenous tuples.
-However, we have to investigate if those results still hold without exogenous tuples. \ Actually, we will show now that exogenous tuples are indeed required for the non-alignment result for two classes of queries included in Theorem \ref{theo:ces_resp_aligned}(b): \ For them, {\sf CES} and {\sf Resp} are always aligned. \ {\em In this section, we assume that instances do not have exogenous tuples.}
+Notice that the non-alignment result in Theorem \ref{theo:ces_resp_aligned}(b) holds for instances with exogenous tuples.
+Until now, we do not know what happens in that case when instances do not have them.
+This is what we investigate now. \ Actually, we will show that exogenous tuples are required for non-alignment for two classes of queries that fall under Theorem \ref{theo:ces_resp_aligned}(b), those in Propositions \ref{prop:ces_resp_2_noex} and \ref{prop:ces_reps_qrnsm_noexo} below: \ For them, {\sf CES} and {\sf Resp} are always aligned. \ {\em In this section, we assume that instances do not have exogenous tuples.}

-\ignore{\red{In this section, the distinction between hierarchical and non-hierarchical queries will be relevant.
-However, we will leverage at some points the results in Section \ref{sub:ces-resp}, which hold independently from having hierarchical queries or not.}}